anoochit/ytThumbnail/README.md

 - [ ] Add more widget eg: Image
 - [ ] Add more thumbnail size eg: Facebook post
 - [ ] Add more desktop platform eg: macOS, Linux with installer
+- [ ] Add an AI to generate a title

 ## Run